saif-farid-tech/Vision_Project_spring_26/CV_Research_Paper_SUN397/README.md

 # CV_Research_Paper_SUN397

+Here I uploaded all the outputs of all notebooks I ran, so that you can see the expected cell outputs.

+Google drive link for the models and results:

-Output root for every script and notebook in this branch.
-The expected layout once the experiment has been run end-to-end:
+This is the expected layout once the experiment has been run end-to-end:

 ```
 CV_Research_Paper_SUN397/